Duets (Barbra Streisand album): Commercial performance

 and during the year-end Billboard 200 chart in 2003, the compilation was listed at number 176.
-As of June 22, 2007, Duets has sold 561,000 copies in the United States, outselling its predecessor (The Essential Barbra Streisand) by 55,000 copies.
 In Oceania, the album peaked in Australia and New Zealand at numbers 13 and 11, respectively.
 In the two aforementioned countries, it received a Gold certification by the Australian Recording Industry Association for shipments of 35,000 copies and a Platinum certification by Recorded Music NZ for shipments of 15,000 copies.

 The album entered several record charts across Europe as well.
 According to the Official Charts Company, it peaked at numbers 39 and 30, in Scotland and the United Kingdom, respectively.
 In the latter country, the compilation spent 6 weeks charting during 2002 and was ranked on the year-end sales charts at position 89.
 In Denmark and the Netherlands, Duets peaked within the top ten at numbers 10 and 9, respectively.
 The album reached number 26 in Spain and received a Gold certification by PROMUSICAE for shipments of 50,000 copies.
 Its lowest peak positions were achieved in France, Germany, and Switzerland, where the compilation peaked at numbers 44, 53, and 88, respectively.
 The album has sold over 1.5 million copies worldwide.